The Zimmer Program for partially hyperbolic actions: Introduction

-The simplest examples arise from Anosov actions of uniform lattices $\Gamma$ in $G$ by automorphisms of tori and nilmanifolds by the suspension construction (see Example \ref{ex:suspension}).
-Other examples include the action by left translations of $SO(p,q)$ on $SO(p,q+1)/ \Lambda$ for suitable $p,q$.
+Some examples of $G$-actions arise from Anosov and partially hyperbolic actions of uniform lattices $\Gamma$ in $G$ by automorphisms of tori and nilmanifolds by the suspension construction (see Example \ref{ex:suspension} and Section \ref{sec:lattice-q}).
+Other examples of Anosov actions include the action by left translations of $SO(p,q)$ on $SO(p,q+1)/ \Lambda$ for suitable $p,q$.
 These examples were introduced in \cite{Goetze-Spatzier}, and we give a detailed description in Example \ref{ex:SO22-on-SO2n}.
+These examples can be extended to {\it bi-homogeneous actions}, which occur when $G$ embeds in a group $H$, $K$ is a compact subgroup of the centralizer of $G$ in $H$, and $G$ acts by translations on $K \backslash H / \Lambda$.
+These bi-homogeneous actions will be Anosov exactly when $K$ is the entire centralizer of $G$, which is an extremely rare property for an embedding of $G$.
+Whenever $H$ is simple, and $G$ acts by translations, the action is {\it always} partially hyperbolic, and exhibits key dynamical properties (ergodicity and accessibility, which we discuss in Section \ref{sec:results}).
+These examples are all included in Example \ref{ex:general-headache}.
+This class of examples is much larger than those which are Anosov.

-As we just discussed, an Anosov action of a uniform lattice $\Gamma \subset G$ on a nilmanifold $N/\Lambda$ by automorphisms gives rise to an Anosov action of $G$ via the suspension construction.
-Thus Anosov lattice actions by automorphisms occur naturally within $G$ actions.
-(We warn though that this does not resolve the classification of Anosov actions by lattices since it is not clear that a potentially non-algebraic Anosov action induces an Anosov $G$-action.)
+The main result of this paper is that bi-homogeneous $G$-actions in fact smoothly model {\it any} smooth volume preserving $G$-action with sufficiently many partially hyperbolic elements and some accessibility.
+Namely in Theorem \ref{G-action} we show that all such $G$-actions essentially are bi-homogeneous actions as described above, up to a smooth conjugacy and up to a finite cover.
+Along the way, this result also answers the question which manifolds support such $G$-actions.

-In this paper, we investigate the case of volume preserving Anosov actions of a higher rank semisimple Lie group $G$, indeed we classify them, up to smooth equivalence, assuming the existence of a Cartan subgroup of $G$ with many Anosov elements, in Theorem \ref{G-action}.
-While there are now many examples, they are all left translations of a bi-homogeneous space $M\backslash H/\Lambda$, where $M$ is a compact subgroup of a Lie group $H$, $\Lambda$ is a uniform lattice in $H$ and where $G$ embeds into $H$.
-We will call such actions \emph{bi-homogeneous}.
-Note that $G$ will normalize $M$.
-Furthermore, these actions preserve natural bi-invariant affine structures on these spaces, themselves of algebraic nature (invariant under left translations by $H$).
-As for terminology however, bi-homogeneous is more precise than affine, and we will use it henceforth.
+The accessibility assumption is always satisfied by Anosov $G$-actions, which implies directly global classification for volume preserving Anosov $G$-actions with sufficiently many Anosov elements, in Corollary \ref{G-Anosov}.